jzell001/Transient-Execution-Attacks/README.md

 Links to the original work can be found in the README files of each folder.

-The purpose of this project is to try to create a common repository for these types of attacks and hopefully build upon the original work in a meaningful manner.
+The purpose of this project is to create a common repository for these types of attacks and hopefully build upon the original work in a meaningful manner.